-Understanding emotions are the first step toward overcoming our basic ignorance.
+Understanding emotions serves as a first step toward overcoming our basic ignorance.
 In this video clip, Phakchok Rinpoche shares his personal experience of coming to grips with his emotions.
-He describes the strong emotions of his teenage years, and explains the gradual steps he took by practicing meditation.
+He describes the strong emotions of his teenage years and explains the gradual steps he took by practicing meditation.
 The more relaxed, softer, and non-clinging mind that he discovered can be ours when we choose to take up meditation training.

 Understanding Emotions Requires Investigation